Generic Name: amlodipine, hydrochlorothiazide, and olmesartan (am LOE di peen, HYE droe KLOR oh THYE a zide, and OL me SAR tan)

 if you are allergic to sulfa drugs.

-If you have diabetes or kidney disease, you may not be able to take Tribenzor if you are also taking a blood pressure medication that contains aliskiren (Amturnide, Tekturna, Tekamlo, or Valturna).
+If you have diabetes, do not use Tribenzor together with any medication that contains aliskiren (Amturnide, Tekturna, Tekamlo, Valturna).

 congestive heart failure;